communitytechnology/communitytechnology.github.io/index.md

 ---

-<p class="section" style="font-size:16px;">A collective resource for communities building wireless networks, or working on other community technology projects.
+<p class="section" style="font-size:16px;">A collective resource for communities building networks.
 These resources emphasize self-governance, participatory learning, collaborative design and sustainability.
-As we learn and new people contribute, these resources will grow and change over time and we welcome new contributions. </p>
+As we learn and new people contribute, these resources will grow and change over time and we welcome contributions. </p>

 <div class="grid home-width">